Monitoring Plant Floor Data Using MQTT, HiveMQ Cloud, InfluxDB, Grafana, & Schneider IIoT Gateway

 The first thing you need to do before anything else is to make sure that your MQTT broker is up and running.
 To do that, you need access to your HiveMQ Cloud portal.
 Follow the below steps to set up your MQTT broker.

-1. Click on Cloud in the main menu, and select HiveMQ Cloud as shown below.
+1. Click on Login in the main menu, and select the HiveMQ Cloud.

 3. Follow the simple steps to set up Your Clusters.
 Once your cluster is set up, you can configure or change your MQTT client credentials under Access Management tab as shown in the next image.